Simoso68/i-need-coffee/README.md

 If you aren't logged in as root already, you'll get prompted for entering the root password.

+## Website

+### The website's philosophy

+1. On most screens 100% of the page should be visible without scrolling
+2. Not too many animations but a few, keep it clean
+3. The bottom is reserved for the red-purple-blue colored waves
+4. Keeping it simple and not creating a seperate CSS file for every element

+### Where is it?

+You should look for it [here](https://simoso68.github.io/i-need-coffee).

+## Contributing

+### If you contribute to the i-need-coffee scripts

+- Keep the code good and clean and don't create a variable for every string of text in the script
+- If you contribute malware, I'm going to throw a Ban-Hammer at you and let the GitHub support team decide over your future

+### If you contribute to the Website

+- Follow the website's simple yet practical philosophy
+- If you contribute malware, you know whats going to happen

 ## License

 [I-need-coffee](https://simoso68.github.io/i-need-coffee/) by [Simoso68](https://github.com/Simoso68) is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html). \